 After many at-bats with different industries, “because I didn’t constrain my ideal consumer profile by industry at that early stage,” she says.
 They discovered Ada resonated most with digital-first industries, such as e-commerce, and zeroed in on those industries.

 Today, Ada is revisiting their initial industries because now “we’re much more mature.
-Our product is more sophisticated and robust.
+Our product is more sophisticated and deeply integrated.
 We have lots of back-end integrations.
 We've met certain compliance thresholds.
 Once we understood the challenges in those industries, we could return to them,” Ruth explains.

 “I’m opinionated that the BDR function should sit within marketing,” says Ruth.
 “I think it creates better alignment between sales and marketing.
 It gives me a deeper line of sight into the funnel and the leads that I'm delivering to sales.”